Lyndall Ryan: Recognition

 Ryan was awarded the 2018 Annual History Citation by the History Council of NSW for "her research and teaching in women's and Indigenous history, and her service to the profession in contributing to the development of Australian Studies and Women's Studies".
-She was elected a Fellow of the Australian Academy of the Humanities in November 2018, and appointed a Member of the Order of Australia in the 2019 Australia Day Honours in recognition of her "significant service to higher education, particularly to Indigenous history and women's studies."
+She was elected a Fellow of the Australian Academy of the Humanities in November 2018, appointed a Member of the Order of Australia in the 2019 Australia Day Honours in recognition of her "significant service to higher education, particularly to Indigenous history and women's studies", and posthumously advanced to Officer of the Order of Australia in the 2025 Australia Day Honours.

+Death

+Ryan died in Newcastle of cancer on 30 April 2024, at the age of 81.